cortiztech/quickbooks-bigquery-etl-pipeline/README.md

 #### 2. Load
 The loading stage involves storing the raw data in a scalable and secure solution.
 Google Cloud storage bucket is utilized to serve as a data sink to enable to storage of raw data before it is processed and loaded into the Bigquery data warehouse for analysis.

+#### 3. Transform
+The transform stage involves various data preprocessing steps to prepare the raw data for the target BigQuery table.
+In this pipeline, dbt (Data Build Tool) is used to perform transformation tasks.
+These tasks include ensuring the correct data format, conducting data validation, and applying masking before loading the data into the final BigQuery table.